-This course is designed to introduce the student to the interrelated concepts of professionalism, ethics, and legal issues that present themselves in the context of counseling, with particular emphasis on the area of substance abuse counseling.
+This course is designed to introduce the student to the interrelated concepts of professionalism, ethics, and legal issues which present themselves in the context of counseling, with particular emphasis on the area of substance abuse counseling.
 Students will examine and analyze professional issues in counseling from both a legal and an ethical perspective by engaging in a variety of learning activities fashioned to encourage active, rather than passive, learning.

-CD2500 PREVENTION STRATEGIES (3 CREDITS) 5 WEEKS
+CD2500 Prevention Strategies (3 credits) 5 weeks